Belgium Crypto Tax 2026: The New 10% Capital Gains Rate, 33% Speculative, and the End of the 0% Exemption

 5. Reconcile against DAC8-reported data so the declared position matches what the CASP reported.

 Wag3s Folio reconstructs multi-chain history and computes gains, giving the accurate position needed to apply the correct Belgian regime and to reconcile against DAC8-reported activity.
 For Belgian entities operating on-chain, Wag3s Ledger provides audit-ready records and multi-chain reconciliation.
-See the Folio and Ledger pages.
+Because the normal-management, speculative, and professional line is assessed on the facts by the administration, Wag3s is built to give a Belgian tax adviser a defensible position to characterise, not to make that call for you.

 Further reading